Understanding HQ user roles and permissions

 Roles and permissions apply at both the main HQ and sub-account levels.
 Permissions set on the main HQ account always override those on a sub-account.
 For example, if a user has access to a feature on a sub-account but the main HQ account restricts it, the user can’t access that feature.

-To ensure consistent access across all connected sub-accounts, you must assign the correct roles and permissions on the main HQ account.
+To ensure consistent access across all connected sub-accounts, assign the correct roles and permissions on the main HQ account.

 HQ roles and access levels